NHSDigital/electronic-prescription-service-api/coordinator/README.md

-# Stub API Server
+# Prescription Coordinator

-Stub API Server built using [hapi](https://hapi.dev/) framework deployable as a [Apigee Hosted Target](https://docs.apigee.com/api-platform/hosted-targets/hosted-targets-overview).
+API Server built using [hapi](https://hapi.dev/) framework deployable as a [Apigee Hosted Target](https://docs.apigee.com/api-platform/hosted-targets/hosted-targets-overview).

-Intended for "sandbox" functionality, and is the target endpoint for the hosted docs' *Try it now* functionality.
+Deals with message translation and distribution to other services.
+Backend for the production EPS FHIR API.

 ## Developing